3 simple steps to lose weight as fast as possible. Read now

 For example, a study including 117,366 people found that high carb intake, especially refined grains, was linked to an increased risk of heart disease.

-Another study of 2,042 people also found that higher refined grain consumption was associated with increased waist circumference, blood pressure, blood sugar, bad LDL cholesterol, blood triglycerides, and insulin resistance.
+Another study of 2,042 people found that higher refined grain consumption was associated with increased waist circumference, blood pressure, blood sugar, bad LDL cholesterol, blood triglycerides, and insulin resistance.

 It should also be noted that the glycemic index of pasta is in the low to medium range, which is lower than that of many other processed foods.

 Summary: Refined pasta is the most popular pasta.
-Eating refined carbs has been associated with an increased risk of heart disease, high blood sugar, and insulin resistance.
+Eating refined carbs has been associated with increased risk of heart disease, high blood sugar, and insulin resistance.

 Nutrients in whole-grain vs. refined pasta